jeylites/homebridge-alexabridge/README.md

 # homebridge-alexabridge

-## I have abandoned this approach of integration between Alexa and Homebridge, due to the complexities of adding HA-Bridge to the mix, and have switch to an easier method of integration with a version of homebridge and hap-nodesjs that mimics what HA-Bridge was doing.
+## I have abandoned this approach of integration between Alexa and Homebridge, due to the complexities of adding HA-Bridge to the mix, and have switched to an easier method of integration with a version of homebridge and hap-nodesjs that mimics what HA-Bridge was doing.
 Please see https://github.com/NorthernMan54/homebridge-alexa for instructions on implementing this.

 Amazon Alexa to homebridge interface.
 Using the insecure mode of Homebridge ( -I )